Explore your career path with Los Angeles School Police Department.

 Although the Los Angeles School Police Department is a separate entity, we work closely with all other law enforcement agencies within LAUSD boundaries.

-- How many steps are in the hiring process?
+- What are the steps in the hiring process?

-There are 9 steps in the hiring process that an applicant must pass and complete to become a police officer:
+These are the steps in the hiring process that an applicant must pass and complete to become a police officer:

 - Submit an application at lausdjobs.org